valkey-io/iovalkey/README.md

     - `retryDelayOnMoved`: By default, this value is `0` (in ms), which means when a `MOVED` error is received, the client will resend the command instantly to the node returned together with the `MOVED` error.
 However, sometimes it takes time for a cluster to become state stabilized after a failover, so adding a delay before resending can prevent a ping pong effect.
-    - `redisOptions`: Default options passed to the constructor of `Redis` when connecting to a node.
+    - `redisOptions`: Default options passed to the constructor of `Valkey` when connecting to a node.
     - `slotsRefreshTimeout`: Milliseconds before a timeout occurs while refreshing slots from the cluster (default `1000`).
     - `slotsRefreshInterval`: Milliseconds between every automatic slots refresh (by default, it is disabled).

 ### Read-Write Splitting

-A typical redis cluster contains three or more masters and several slaves for each master.
-It's possible to scale out redis cluster by sending read queries to slaves and write queries to masters by setting the `scaleReads` option.
+A typical valkey cluster contains three or more masters and several slaves for each master.
+It's possible to scale out valkey cluster by sending read queries to slaves and write queries to masters by setting the `scaleReads` option.

 `scaleReads` is "master" by default, which means iovalkey will never send any queries to slaves.
 There are other three available options: